Oriol Servià: 2012

-The 2012 IndyCar Season saw a change for Servià, as he moved to the Dreyer & Reinbold Racing team.
+The 2012 season saw a change for Servià, as he moved to the Dreyer & Reinbold Racing team.
 The season started rough for Servià, due to the use of a Lotus motor that was not competitive compared to the Chevrolet and Honda motors.
 At the Indianapolis 500, the team switched to Chevrolet power, and Servià's scored his first top-ten of the season.
 He went on to score three more top-fives to finish thirteenth in points.

 2013

 Servià began the 2013 IndyCar season with the same team as last year, where he scored one top-five finish at the 2013 São Paulo Indy 300.
 However, his team ran into sponsorship problems following the 2013 Indianapolis 500.
 Servià was later signed to drive the Panther Racing National Guard car for Texas and Iowa.